centreon/centreon-documentation/versioned_docs/version-21.10/integrations/plugin-packs/procedures/applications-webservers-nginx-serverstatus.md

 This error message means that a Perl library required to use the *curl* backend is missing.

-In order to fix this issue, install the Net\:\:Curl\:\:Easy Perl library using the following command:
+In order to fix this issue, install the Net::Curl::Easy Perl library using the following command:

 ```bash
 yum install perl-Net-Curl